 Besides being a great entry point into the sport of AR, it is also an opportunity for experienced teams to hone their skills for the coming season and/or develop new skills that will prepare them for longer races.
 I like to think that when racers who are well acquainted with (and able to complete) the ENDracing series do other races they will happily realize that their ability to comfortably be 'out of their comfort zone' is more than a match for most events.

-Entry Includes: ENDracing shirt, maps, all mystery challenge equipment, more to come...
+Entry Includes: Maps, all mystery challenge equipment, more to come...

 Categories: The premiere category for adventure racing is 3 or 4 person coed.
 All 3/4 person coed teams will be competing for the top podium honors.
 We will also recognize top overall place and top places for all male teams and all female teams, in both 3/4 person and 2 person categories.

-Disciplines: Every race will include running/trekking, mountain biking (possibly including single-track), canoeing/kayaking, and map and compass navigation (all mandatory points for END-SPAR will be pre-plotted).
+Disciplines: Every race will include running/trekking, mountain biking (possibly including single-track), [some type of water], and map and compass navigation.

 Scoring: Teams collect a point for each checkpoint (CP) they visit during the course.
 Some CPs are optional so that slower or less experienced teams can still complete the course by opting out of these as they see fit.
 Teams are scored and ranked based on the number of optional CPs they visit.
 Teams with the same score are ranked based on finish time.